rstats-wtf/what-they-forgot/prompts.md

 Try to fix a small bug or make a small PR (on docs? add example?) to an R package developed on GitHub.

+Make a PR on an existing repo/package: Make a bingo card! <http://happygitwithr.com/bingo.html>

 What's a topic you're interested in diving deeper into that's not here?
 We'll try to think up a prompt!
 Already got this request:

   * How do you actually go back to a previous state in the Git history?
 Temporarily or permanently.